spinnaker/spinnaker.github.io/setup/features/notifications/index.md

 ![](stash.png)

-Add the following URL: http://[gate url]/webhooks/git/stash where gate url is the url to your spinnaker api.
+Add the following URL: `http://[gate url]/webhooks/git/stash`, where `gate url` is the url to your spinnaker api.

 You are now ready to receive events from this repository.